mohan-s1/lammps_install/README.md

 # lammps_tutorials
 The purpose of this repository is to have the completed input scripts for https://lammpstutorials.github.io/ readily accessible.

-In the event you don't have LAMMPS built and compiled, download the lammps-install.sh file.
-Open the folder you downloads folder or wherever you placed it in the terminal.
+In the event you don't have LAMMPS built and compiled, follow the instructions below.

 **(The following commands are all contingent on you having the Linux distribution, Ubuntu)**